1 Bg 11-1972: The Universal Form

 > handed form and at once changed Himself into a two-handed

-> is clearly stated here that no one can see Him
+> Therefore it is clearly stated here that no one can see Him

 > however, are very experienced students of Vedic literature